 Once you understand the pain points, demographics, interests and business needs of your potential customers, you will be able to start creating content and incentives that they will gladly exchange their email address for the value you offer.
 You can also then use segmentation to make your emails even more targeted to different audiences within your list.

 👉 Tip: Get feedback from your current subscribers by sending out a survey to see what value people are getting from your services.
 For example, MailerLite has a large customer base of book authors who need landing pages designed to highlight their books.
 With this knowledge, we attract more authors highlighting landing pages designed just for them.

 People are always searching for things that will help them.
 Whether it's knowledge, good deals or anything that will make their lives easier, your job is to offer your audience something of value that compels them to engage.

-TIP: Offer people things that have a high perceived value that no one else can get without signing up.
-Things like eBooks, special discounts, or exclusive access to content work well to promote sign-ups.
+👉 Tip: Offer people a lead magnet—things that have a high perceived value that no one else can get without signing up.
+Things like a giveaway, freebies, podcasts, webinars, case studies, free ebooks, cheat sheets for business owners, special discounts, or exclusive access to content work well to promote signups.

 When your audience accepts your offer, you need to make it super easy for them to opt-in right away.
 Always having a subscription opportunity available at the right time and place.

 👉 Tip: Don't get greedy and try to ask for too much information.
 All you really need is their email address.
 You can get more info from them after you build trust.